 But…what about your cat?

 As it turns out, both the meat and oil of avocado have been shown to be safe for kitty consumption–in moderation.
-These can be mixed into your cat’s normal food or provided as a special stand-alone treat.
+These can be mixed into your cat's normal food or provided as a special stand-alone treat.
 So yes, your cats can eat avocados under your supervision!